john-lock/gigfinder/README.md

 ## TODO:
-stop need for repeating layers for each function

-Add notify function upon DB updates
-Warnings when low number of gigs
+ - Warnings when low number of gigs

 Bimhuis:
  - add Links for BH official